-In the event a resort instigates Court proceedings follow, the Civil Procedure Rules Pre-Action Conduct Rules (PDAC) applies to them dispute.
+In the event, a resort instigates Court proceedings to follow, the Civil Procedure Rules Pre-Action Conduct Rules (PDAC) applies to the dispute.

 Consumers have a need to understand that they have become embroiled in a multi-layered complex contract and should refer you in particular to Paragraph 4 of the PDAC concerning the Court’s powers to impose sanctions for failure to comply with the Pre-Action Protocol.
 Resorts are obliged to inform consumers and vice versa that a failure to respond to this pre-action letters will substantially increase their liability for costs.